matthewcmorgan/stelligent-u/01-cloudformation/README.md

 _How is that different from applying Termination Protection?_

+> Policies define whom can interact, and how they do so.
+Termination Protection is a simple flag on a resource.
+Policies can prevent updates, Terminiation Protection will only prevent the stack from being deleted.

 #### Task: String Substitution

 Demonstrate 2 ways to code string combination/substitution using built-in CFN functions.

+> The two functions are `!Join [delimiter, [list of items to join]]` and `!Sub String`.

 ## Lesson 1.2: Integration with Other AWS Resources